 The initial goal of this analysis was to provide an evaluation of the baseline code upon which state building policy is based (2006) and to assess the degree to which current 2018 code improvements have followed the performance trajectory identified in the policy.
-This analysis was defined as a 'model-tomodel' analysis of the impact of code improvements on building energy performance, independent of market and building stock changes occurring simultaneously to the code development period identified in the analysis.
-Although the analysis has helped to inform us about energy code progress over this time period, specific limitations and potential inaccuracies of this approach became apparent through the modeling process, particularly when the results were compared to measured building performance data.
-There were also some results that may have mischaracterized assumptions about building end use.
+This analysis was defined as a 'model-to-model' analysis of the impact of code improvements on building energy performance, independent of market and building stock changes occurring simultaneously to the code development period identified in the analysis.
+Although the analysis has helped to inform us about energy code progress over this time period, specific limitations and potential inaccuracies of this approach became apparent through the modeling process, particularly when the results were compared to measured building end use.
 The initial prototypes were defined to include plug and equipment loads taken from the regionally accepted RTF prototype assumptions.
 Because equipment loads represent internal gains in the buildings, in some cases the modeling predicted that these loads were significantly offsetting the need for heat in the modeled prototypes.
 Several of the prototype models suggested that certain building types in 2018 require very little heating, or even no heating at all, through the course of a year.
 This is often at odds with billing analyses of new buildings that show significant heating energy being used in our climate.

 To address this issue, a second phase of analysis was undertaken to assess the degree to which unregulated loads, operating characteristics, and other building characteristics not regulated by code might be influencing the results.
-This sensitivity analysis allowed the project team to identify a range of outcome for performance predictions that could be driven by changes in assumptions about these non-code characteristics.
+This sensitivity analysis allowed the project team to identify a range of outcome for performance predictions that could be driven by changes in assumptions about these noncode characteristics.
 These performance ranges were compared to measured data on building performance to better understand the alignment of predicted and actual building performance outcomes.
 To support this process, the project team identified various field data and analysis sources that suggested alternate values for unregulated load characteristics, other sensitivity analyses that identified relative impacts of various inputs, and field research on building operating characteristics.
 Unfortunately, few of these sources included a thorough exploration these issues through a systematic, statistically robust research design, and did not represent all building types in the study.
-The team was left to make judgements on the degree to which these factors should be incorporated into the modeling assumptions for the final results.
+The team was left to make judgements on the degree to which these factors should be incorporated into the final results for the 2006 baseline.